 In the world of neuromarketing, somatic markers are dramatic events that exert a permanent and memorable association – a veritable book mark to the brain.
 Examples of somatic markers include the 9/11 World Trade Centre disaster, Blendtec’s unforgettable “Will it blend?” videos on YouTube, and Energizer Bunny’s relentless marching and beating on a drum.

 Mirror neurons, on the other hand, are nerve connections that make us want to “mirror” somebody else.
 This “monkey-see-monkey-do” effect is the reason we feel sad when watching a tear jerker on TV, or outraged when reading about violent crimes.

-Who can ever forget the adorable Energizer Bunny?
+Who can ever forget the adorable Duracell Bunny?

 The conclusion from Lindstrom’s excellent work on neuromarketing?
 Men and women are irrational creatures when it comes to shopping!